 Work It Out

-Exercising can help cleanse the body of the toxins we receive from our diet and other environmental factors such as pollution.1 Increased physical activity can also reduce acne-causing stress hormones while increasing blood circulation,2 to give you that healthy, energetic glow.
-Additionally, after a good workout you will sleep better, which allows your body to release growth hormones that help repair damaged skin cells.3
+Exercising can help improve your mood and boost your energy, which can help you work more efficiently.1 Increased physical activity can also reduce acne-causing stress hormones while increasing blood circulation,1 to give you that healthy, energetic glow.
+Additionally, a good workout may help you sleep better, which allows your body to release growth hormones that can help repair damaged skin cells.2

 - Beginner: If it’s been a while since your last trip to the gym, getting back into the groove with beginner-level exercises is a good place to start.
 Gradually building your fitness and endurance levels with simple activities for about 20 to 30 minutes 4 days a week is ideal to make sure you don’t strain or injure yourself.
 In addition to a light strength-training routine, consider beginning with some aerobic exercises such as walking briskly, swimming, or bike riding.

 - Moderate: Once you’ve gotten used to staying physically active throughout the week, it may be time to tackle a few more involved exercises.
-Yoga is a great way to target all parts of your body to help you lose weight while increasing blood flow, managing certain health conditions, and aiding sleep issues.4 By taking up a sport you really enjoy, like tennis or golf, you’ll also help lower your average stress level, which will be reflected in the overall appearance of your skin.
+Yoga is a great way to target all parts of your body to help you lose weight while increasing blood flow, helping manage your health, and aiding sleep.3 By taking up a sport you really enjoy, like tennis or golf, you’ll also help lower your average stress level, which may be reflected in the overall appearance of your skin.

 To ensure that you get the maximum skin benefit from exercise, remember to cleanse your face regularly to remove the oil and sweat buildup.
 Avoid wearing makeup when you train in order to minimize the chance of breakouts.
 With these simple tips in mind, you’ll be well on your way toward more beautiful, glowing skin.

 Leave us a comment below sharing the steps you’re taking toward obtaining your fitness and healthy skin goals.